callumrollo/callumrollo.github.io/content/articles/packaging.md

 ![](../images/package.jpeg)

-Packaging is the act of wrapping your code up into a well defined, stand-alone form and distributing it over the Information Superhighway.
-Packaging allows to distribute you code in a way that is
+Packaging is the art of wrapping your code up into a well defined, stand-alone form and distributing it over the Information Superhighway.
+Packaging allows you to distribute your code in a way that is

 - Transparent
 - Scalable